 In seeking wisdom, the first step is silence, the second listening, the third remembering, the fourth practicing, the fifth -- teaching others. -Ibn Gabirol, poet and philosopher (c.
 1022-1058)

 The art of medicine has long been passed from practitioner to student throughout the ages, and even instilled in the Hippocratic oath.
 The strong held belief of 'see one, do one, teach one' has been tried and tested to learn, remember and refine our knowledge and skills as we progress through our careers.
 These are the same principles utilised by peer-2-peer.

 Peer-2-peer (or p2p) is the mentoring and tutoring initiative started formally in 2008 with great success.
-It involves a pair of senior tutors (year 4-6) attached to a group of 6-8 junior students (year 1) and together you can discuss tricky concepts, approach to symptoms and diseases, exams and generally anything to do with medicine.
+It involves a pair of senior tutors (year 4-6) attached to a group of 6-8 junior students (years 1 and 2) and together you can discuss tricky concepts, approach to symptoms and diseases, examinations and generally anything to do with medicine.

 While the benefit to junior students is obvious, the chance to revise, learn, teach and hone skills for the senior students is equally as beneficial.

 There are responsibilities for both the junior student and the tutor in peer-2-peer and these are worth considering before getting involved.